 COOKS IN: 35 minutes

 - 160g (1 1/8 cup) hazelnuts

 - 1 tablespoon of finely grated lemon or orange zest

 - Preheat the oven to 160°C (320°F).
-Spread hazelnuts on a baking tray and toast for 7 - 8 minutes until lightly browned and fragrant.
+Spread hazelnuts on a baking sheet and toast for 7-8 minutes until lightly browned and fragrant.
 Remove from the oven and place nuts in a clean tea towel and gently rub together until the skin comes off partially.
 Once cooled, coarsely chop the hazelnuts on a cutting board.
 Set aside.

-- In one bowl combine plain flour, hazelnut flour, cocoa powder, baking powder and salt.
+- Combine together plain flour, hazelnut flour, cocoa powder, baking powder and salt.

-- In a large bowl whisk together demerara sugar, melted butter, egg yolk, vanilla bean paste and finely grated citrus zest.
+- Whisk demerara sugar, melted butter, egg yolk, vanilla bean paste and finely grated citrus zest in another bowl.

 - Gradually fold dry ingredients into the wet ingredients stirring with silicon spatula just until combined.
-Add chocolate chunks and chopped hazelnuts until everything mixed.
+Add chocolate chunks and chopped hazelnuts and stir to combine.
 Keep the dough in the fridge for about 30 minutes.

-- Using a tablespoon scoop the dough into balls of the size of large walnut and arrange them on a baking tray, leaving 2 - 3 cm between each ball.
+- Using a tablespoon scoop the dough into balls of the size of large walnut and arrange them on a baking sheet, leaving some space in between.
 Press some extra chocolate chunks and pieces of hazelnuts on the top for better look.

-- Bake in the oven for 7 - 8 minutes or until the edges are set and the tops are dark and shiny.
-Remove from the oven and allow cookies to cool on the baking tray for 3 minutes before transferring to a wire rack to cool completely.
+- Bake in the oven for 7-8 minutes or until the edges are set and the tops are dark and shiny.
+Remove from the oven and allow cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.